Skip to main content

 Solution: Either:

-1. Let Flux-Orbit generate it automatically (happens on first deploy if APP_KEY not set in .env)
+1. Let Deploy with Git generate it automatically (happens on first deploy if APP_KEY not set in .env)

 2. Set SECRET_KEY_BASE environment variable with pre-generated key